is a series of Hidden Object Games

 - Feathered Fiend: Averted by the cockatrice, which is needed to defeat the basilisk.

 - Floating Continent: After Dreadmyre's attack, the humans retreated to Skyward Kingdom in the clouds.
-The bonus chapter of Goblin Kingdom shows Sophia gaining a winged unicorn to access the Skyward Kingdom.
+The bonus chapter of Goblin Kingdom shows Sophia gaining a winged unicorn to access the Skyward Kingdom, which is the setting of the fourth game.

 - Flower Motif: Dreamless Castle incorporates flowers into many of its puzzles as well as its decor.
-Sophia is even shown holding a flower in her hands when sleeping.
+The dress Sophia wears even has a white rose ornamenting the bodice.

 - Friend to All Living Things: Sophia.
 She befriends and adopts the little pocket dragon in Moonfell Wood by feeding her.
 The griffin and the winged unicorn who allow Sophia to travel to the other kingdoms also take a liking to her after she feeds them, and in the unicorn's case, she heals his injured wing.